mike-north/ember-octane-workshop/notes/04-helpers.md

 });
 ```

-While, we'll see in a moment that writing tests for helpers is quick and easy, I still recommend that helpers of this kind be implemented as a thin layer wrapping some unit-tested pure vanilla JS function.
+While we'll see in a moment that writing tests for helpers is quick and easy, I still recommend that helpers of this kind be implemented as a thin layer wrapping some unit-tested pure vanilla JS function.
 This approach allows you to use the same code easily in both the `.hbs` and `.js` worlds.

 Now let's put our new helper to use.
 Open up [`app/templates/components/chat-message.hbs`](../app/templates/components/chat-message.hbs) and replace the hardcoded timestamp with an invocation of our new helper